Extending Whitney's extension theorem: nonlinear function spaces: Introduction

 \paragraph{Corollary C} \emph{ With the manifolds $M,N$ as above and closed sets $C\subset D\subset M$ which both satisfy the assumptions of Theorem B, the restriction map

 is a submersion of locally convex manifolds. }

-The proof follows again by looking at charts (of the manifold of mappings), and by composing the extension operator $\Gamma_c(C,E) \to \Gamma_c(M,E)$ with the restriction $\res^M_{C'}$.
-It is elementary that this composite is locally a splitting of the restriction map $\res_C^{C'}$.

-A more specific corollary applies the above collection of results to closed sets that are geodesically strongly convex\footnote{Recall that a subset $S$ is strongly convex if for every pair $p,q \in S$ there is a unique shortest geodesic segement $\overline{pq}$ connecting $p$ and $q$ such that $\overline{pq} \subseteq S$.}, for example closures $\overline{U_{i\ldots j}}$ of iterated finite intersections $U_{i\ldots j} = U_i \cap \ldots \cap U_j$ of geodesically strongly convex charts $U_i$.
+A more specific corollary applies the above collection of results to closed sets that are geodesically strongly convex, for example closures $\overline{U_{i\ldots j}}$ of iterated finite intersections $U_{i\ldots j} = U_i \cap \ldots \cap U_j$ of geodesically strongly convex charts.
 Such closed sets satisfy the required cusp condition and we prove in Lemma \ref{lem: sconv:rbsmfd} that they are submanifolds with rough boundary.
-Thus Corollary C immediately yields.

 \paragraph{Corollary D}\emph{ Let $M$ be a smooth Riemannian manifold with geodesically strongly convex compact sets $C \subset D \subset M$ and $N$ another smooth manifold.
 Then the restriction map}

 \emph{ is a submersion of \Frechet manifolds.}